Bruno Gaspar

-Bruno Miguel Boialvo Gaspar (born 21 April 1993) is a professional footballer who plays as a right-back for Vitória S.C. and the Angolan national team.
+Bruno Miguel Boialvo Gaspar (born 21 April 1993) is a professional footballer who plays as a right-back for Cypriot First Division club Apollon Limassol.

-After starting out at Benfica's reserves, he went on to play 96 Primeira Liga matches in representation of Vitória de Guimarães and Sporting.
-He also played professionally in Italy with Fiorentina, in Greece with Olympiacos and in Canada with Vancouver Whitecaps FC.
+After starting out at Benfica's reserves, he went on to appear in 144 Primeira Liga matches in representation of Vitória de Guimarães (two spells) and Sporting CP.
+He also played professionally in Italy with Fiorentina, Greece with Olympiacos and Canada with Vancouver Whitecaps FC.

-Born in Portugal, Gaspar represented that country as a youth, before switching to Angola at senior level and playing at the 2019 Africa Cup of Nations.
+Born in Portugal, Gaspar represented that country as a youth before switching to Angola at senior level.
+He was selected for the 2019 Africa Cup of Nations.

 Club career

 Benfica

 Born in Évora, Alto Alentejo Province, Gaspar joined S.L.
 Benfica's youth academy as a 12-year-old.
 He made his professional debut for their reserves on 6 January 2013, playing the full 90 minutes in a 1–1 away draw against C.D.
 Santa Clara as the visitors ended with nine players.

 Gaspar scored his first goal as a senior – and in the Segunda Liga – on 15 February 2014, in a 2–0 home victory over S.C.
 Braga B. He finished the season with 24 appearances, helping the team finish in fifth place.